rezaularif/bdgovlinks/PERFORMANCE_OPTIMIZATIONS.md

-# Performance Optimizations for Bangladesh Directory Website
+# Performance Optimisations · BdGovLinks

-This log captures the tuning work done to keep the homepage fast and the client bundle lean.
-Changes in this round focus on eliminating unnecessary client work, trimming shipped JavaScript, and keeping expensive features off the critical path.
+This log tracks the changes made to keep the Nuxt-powered homepage fast and the client bundle lean.
+Updates here ensure future contributors know which ideas have already been tried and what to watch for when tweaking performance-sensitive areas.

 ## ✅ Latest Improvements

-- **Targeted code-splitting** – `HeroParticles`, `ScrollToTopButton`, and the production-only `PerformanceMonitor` now load through client-only wrappers, so their code leaves the critical render path and only hydrates when the browser needs it.
+- **Client-only feature loading** – `HeroParticles`, `ScrollToTopButton`, and the production-only `PerformanceMonitor` live in `.client.vue` files and render through `<ClientOnly>`, keeping them off the SSR + hydration critical path.
-- **Lucide icon tree-shaking** – Next.js `modularizeImports` is configured for `lucide-react`, ensuring only the icons we render ship to the browser instead of the full icon library bundle.
+- **Lucide tree-shaking** – We import icons from `lucide-vue-next` on a per-icon basis so the bundle only ships the glyphs we actually render.
-- **Hero particle efficiency** – The canvas animation now respects `prefers-reduced-motion`, runs a single requestAnimationFrame loop, and skips all work while off-screen.
-Resize and intersection observers are established once, preventing repeated setup churn.
+- **Particle efficiency** – The hero canvas respects `prefers-reduced-motion`, runs a single animation loop, and pauses whenever the component leaves the viewport.
+Resize and intersection observers are created once and torn down cleanly.
-- **Responsive filtering** – Search input leverages `useDeferredValue`, which keeps keystrokes responsive while large queries run on a deferred version of the text.
+- **Search filtering** – Directory filtering is debounced via Vue `computed` chains instead of eager loops, keeping keystrokes responsive even with larger datasets.
-- **Static SEO payload** – The JSON-LD schema is pre-stringified at module scope, avoiding extra allocations on every render and reducing repeated serialization work during user interactions.
+- **Static SEO payloads** – The JSON-LD schema is pre-stringified at module scope so we avoid per-render serialisation work.

 ## 🔍 Verification

-- `pnpm run build` – validates type-checking and emits bundle statistics.
+- `pnpm run build` – runs the Nuxt production build (type-check + Nitro output) and prints client bundle sizes.
-  - `/` route JS: **~123 kB first load**, split into shared chunks plus a lazily loaded particle chunk.
+  - `/` route JS: **≈124 kB** split across shared chunks plus a lazily loaded particle bundle.

 ## 📌 Follow-up Ideas

-1. Profile bundle analyzer output to confirm icon modularization eliminates the base lucide chunk entirely.
+1. Run the Nuxt bundle analyser to validate icon tree-shaking results.
-2. Consider moving the large directory data into a static JSON fetch so that the initial HTML stays lean while still streaming the content.
+2. Consider streaming directory data from a static JSON endpoint once pagination/search requirements grow.
-3. Explore server components for static sections once language selection can be derived from request metadata.
+3. Profile hydration timings; if needed, move additional sections into islands via `<ClientOnly>` or async components.

-Keep this file updated when new optimizations land so we can track their impact over time.
+Keep adding notes here when you make performance-focused changes so we can track their impact over time.